-The global ambulatory services market was valued at USD 2464.3 billion in 2017 and is anticipated to grow at a CAGR of more than 5.70% during the forecast period.
+The global ambulatory services market was valued at USD 2.81 trillion in 2019 and is anticipated to grow at a CAGR of 5.9% during the forecast period.
 Ambulatory services are a set of a therapeutic and diagnostic service area that provide patient care, community support, and education.
 Ambulatory care includes structural, clinical, and specialized activities performed by a registered nurse and health experts.
 The ambulatory services comprise processes and application of advanced medical technologies that are provided without visiting the diagnostic centers or hospital, thus avoiding hospital stays.

 The factors contributing to the growth of these ambulatory service centers include growing expenditure in healthcare, rising chronic diseases requiring hospital and ambulatory care, and increasing government expenditure for ambulatory care amenities coupled with government initiatives to reach the medical requirements.
 There are different benefits which are associated with ambulatory service centers (ASCs) which include low costs of operations and lower hospital bills, reduced patient stay in the hospitals, along with faster turnaround time due to technological advancements.